simoncblyth/opticks/notes/sop/client_server_opticks_testing.rst

 DONE
 -----

+* DONE : acting on reset in the client
 * DONE : added OPTICKS_CONFIG high level control ~/o/notes/issues/generalizing-build-install-dirs-with-OPTICKS_CONFIG.rst
 * DONE : build and test JUNOSW against the OPTICKS_CONFIG:Client build "lo_client" (NOT:WITH_CUDA but WITH_CURL, subset of packages + partial packages)